dataactivists/estimating_death_toll_of_war_on_gaza/reports/estimating_death_toll_of_war_on_gaza.md

 In this article, we will attempt to provide an analysis of the MoH methodology, the exacerbating challenges it faces as the war continues, and estimates from independent researchers and humanitarian organisations.
 Our objective, more than a year into the ongoing genocide, is to advocate for a more accurate picture of the human cost of the war that unfolds in Gaza.

-Given the length of the article, below is the result of our review of expert estimates.
+Below is the final result of our review of expert estimates.
 These numbers far exceed official counts, while being based on **conservative estimates** of the true death toll of the Gaza genocide.

 ![](../charts/official_vs_estimates.png)

-**Today, we are nearing 200.000 dead.**
+According to these conservative estimates, **today we are nearing 200.000 dead.**

 ## Methodology used by MoH and GMO